Invisible link to canonical for Microformats

 val max = fn(a, b) {

-if (a > b) {
+if (a > b) { a } else { b }

 }

-Lesson 5.2: Tail-recursive looping with recur
+Lesson 5.2: Looping with tail recursion and recur

 if (n == 0) {